A Tougher Road With Biden: The World Leaders Who Banked On Trump

 How it might change under Biden

 Every president since Franklin Roosevelt has visited Mexico — except for Trump.
 In fact, Biden even visited then-candidate López Obrador in 2012.
 Biden made more trips just to Guatemala in his two terms as vice president than Trump has made to all of Latin America as president, and would likely look to work with López Obrador on immigration.
-As VP, he promoted aid to Central American countries and pressured their leaders to curb corruption.
+As vice president, he promoted aid to Central American countries and pressured their leaders to curb corruption.

-The relationship with Brazil's Jair Bolsonaro
+The relationship with Brazil's Bolsonaro

-It's no surprise that "Trump of the Tropics," as Brazilian President Jair Bolsonaro has come to be known, has a close relationship with the U.S. president.
+It's no surprise that the "Trump of the Tropics," as Bolsonaro has come to be known, has a close relationship with the U.S. president.
 They're both brash nationalists who share similar views on the coronavirus pandemic — belittling the science, pooh-poohing the need for masks and saying the whole thing is just exaggerated.
 They both got COVID-19 and recovered.
 And they both believe shutting down the economy through lockdowns is more harmful than the virus.
-Bolsonaro's first international trip was to Washington and he's since visited Trump three more times, including in Mar-a-Lago.
+Bolsonaro's first international trip was to Washington, and he's since visited Trump three more times, including at Mar-a-Lago.

 Latin America